Facebook and Twitter profiles are mandatory for most companies, but is Google+ worth it?

 Getting Your Name Out

 Reaching influencers can go a long way in getting your name out.
-Cadbury Chocolate sent Vic Gundotra (Senior VP of Social at Google and the man behind Google+, with nearly 2 million people following him) a personalized chocolate as a surprise.
-In return, Gundotra posted about it and got a flood of comments, +1′s and shares.
+Cadbury Chocolate sent Vic Gundotra (Senior VP of Social at Google and the man behind Google+, with over 6 million people following him) a personalized chocolate as a surprise.
+In return, Gundotra posted about it and got a flood of comments, +1’s and shares.

 Reciprocity is an effective technique, but it must be thoughtful and personable.
 Sending an influencer a $20 gift card to Starbucks may be a nice gesture, but they likely won’t tell their followers about it.
 Do research on the influencers and think of something clever.

 Gary Vaynerchuk frequently says, “What’s the ROI of your mom?”
 He brings this up a lot in talks and interviews.
 Maybe sending him a coffee mug with those words would impress Gary to where he’d share it with his Google+ or Twitter followers.